 As you can see, performing a cost segregation study on new residential construction projects is certainly a smart real estate tax strategy that prevents your money from being tied up into one property.
 It allows for the flexibility to allocate your funds to other real estate investments so you can quickly grow your portfolio.
 If your portfolio is already growing, and you need reliable rental property insurance to maximize your cash flow, take a look at National Real Estate Insurance Group; we recommend them to all our clients.

 How are Items Broken Out into Accelerated Depreciation Time Frames?

 A cost segregation engineer will do a thorough analysis to determine which real estate property items are eligible for accelerated depreciation.
 This comes down to assigning components into three classifications.
-Let’s take a look at each classification to better understand where new construction property elements may fall into place:
+Let’s take a look at each one to better understand where new construction property elements may fall into place:

 Building Components/Personal: This includes certain items that are brought into, installed, or applied to the residential property that are separate from the building’s structure.
 Kitchen cabinets are one example of a building component.

 Site Work/Land Improvements: Site work includes improvements to the area where the structure will stand.
-However, it would be before the foundation is applied, and before going vertical.
+However, it would be before the foundation is applied and before going vertical.
 This might include soil removal or grading.
 Site work/land improvements also include work done to the area surrounding the immediate construction site.
 Laying down a driveway is a perfect example of land improvements.

 (15-Year) Site Work/Land Improvements: Driveway, Landscaping and Irrigation, Exterior Fencing, Patio/Porch Concrete